HHS/simpler-grants-gov/documentation/milestones/individual_milestones/developer_tools.md

 ### Dependency management

+Evaluate and adopt a tool for managing project dependencies that also tracks and helps resolve:

 - Dependency conflicts
 - Dependency updates
+- Dependency licenses (e.g. if we want to avoid certain licenses)
-- Dependency funding
+- Dependency funding (e.g. which dependencies are requesting funding)

 ### Config & secrets management

+Evaluate and adopt a set of tools that standardize and enforce best practices around secrets management in the project.
+This collection of tools should support:

-- Loading config variables
+- Loading configs from environment variables or files (e.g. `secrets.toml`, `.env`, etc.)
 - Secrets storage & sharing
 - Runtime injection